synersignart/ardupilot/README.md

     2    sudo apt-get install git
     3    sudo apt-get install gitk git-gui

+you might need to Fork the Ardupilot repository into your own github profile githum user id

     4    git clone --recurse-submodules https://github.com/your-github-userid/ardupilot
          cd ardupilot

+ this creates a Ardupilot folder at your root

+ create new folder and name it (build)

 From the cloned ardupilot directory : cd workspace/ardupilot